-Risk: the uncertain consequences of an activity or event with respect to something that humans value.
+- Risk, as the uncertain consequences of an activity or event with respect to something that humans value.

-Governance: the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.
+- Governance, as the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.

-The IRGC Risk Governance Framework
+IRGC Risk Governance Framework

 Governance of systemic risks

 - Governance of slow-developing catastrophic risks: Fostering complex adaptive system and resilience thinking, 2015, Report